Companies Using Flutter to Build Their Products in 2022

 When Google introduced Flutter in 2017, many companies picked the framework to power their applications across platforms (e.g., Android, iOS, desktop, web).
 With its rising popularity, apps built with Flutter continue to grow in numbers.
 Let’s look at some of the mobile apps built with Flutter and how Flutter's robust functionalities have contributed to their success.

-With every major release, the number of Flutter apps increases.
+With every major release, the number of Flutter apps for iOS and Android platforms increases.
 When Flutter 2 was released in March 2021, there were over 150,000 Flutter-based apps on Play Store alone.
-At the time of Flutter 3 launch in May 2022, we had 500,000 Flutter apps already out there.
-That's a 455% jump in usage over two years.
+In May 2023, the number of Flutter-based apps was over 1 million.
+It's a two-fold increase from May 2022 (when there were 500,000 Flutter apps).

-Here’s Flutter’s evolution with key improvements to the framework:
+Here’s Flutter’s evolution with key improvements to the software development kit:

 Flutter’s roadmap from first release to Flutter 3.
 Source: Tim Sneath’s Medium